-Through planning period (year 2035)

-With upstream and downstream restrictions removed.

-At this flow, the V-notch weir is completely submerged and exceeds UV bank submergence limits.
-This limits the accurate flow measurement over the weir.

-Year 2035 Summer Peak Instantaneous Flow

-Year 2035 Summer Peak Day Flow
+- (1) Through planning period (year 2042) - (2) With upstream and downstream restrictions removed. - (3) At this flow, the V-notch weir is completely submerged and exceeds UV bank submergence limits.
+This limits the accurate flow measurement over the weir. - (4) Year 2042 Summer Peak Instantaneous Flow - (5) Year 2042 Summer Peak Day Flow

 On the solids processing, the City generally stabilizes biosolids adequately with long retention time in the aeration basin, aerobic digester, and in the storage lagoon.
-However the existing aerobic digesters are pretty close to their capacity with existing loading conditions.
+However the existing aerobic digesters are nearing their capacity with existing loading conditions.
+Additional capacity must be added to provide reliable treatment.